alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-programming-languages-are-for.md

 When combined with the router-driven style described in [Building The Hundred-Year Web Service](@/talks/building-the-hundred-year-web-service.md), you get simple and debuggable web systems.
-Each HTTP request is a relatively isolated function call; it takes some parameters, runs an SQL query, and returns some HTML.
+Each HTTP request is a relatively isolated function call: it takes some parameters, runs an SQL query, and returns some HTML.

 In essence, dynamically-typed languages help you write the least amount of server code possible, leaning heavily on the DSLs that define web programming while validating small amounts of server code via means other than static type checking.

 ## Raising the Inference Bar

-To finish, let's take a look at the equivalent code in Rust, using [rusqlite](https://github.com/rusqlite/rusqlite):
+To finish, let's take a look at the equivalent code in Rust, using [rusqlite](https://github.com/rusqlite/rusqlite), [minjina](https://github.com/mitsuhiko/minijinja), and a quasi-hypothetical server implementation:

 ```rust
 #[derive(Serialize, Deserialize)]